sthagen/python-flare-floss/doc/usage.md

 ## Usage

-You can use FLOSS just like youd use `strings.exe`: to detect human readable strings from binary data.
+You can use FLOSS just like you'd use `strings.exe`: to extract human readable strings from binary data.
-The enhancement that FLOSS provides is that it staticly analyzes exectuable files and extracts obfuscated strings.
+The enhancement that FLOSS provides is that it staticly analyzes exectuable files and decodes obfuscated strings.
 These include strings encrypted in global memory, deobfuscated onto the heap, or manually created on the stack (stackstrings).